Lithium Depletion Including Recycling

 Lithium Batteries

-Then, using 0.3 kg for 1 kWh of lithium batteries, the following shows how many gigawatt-hours per year of batteries and how many 25-kWh batteries per year could be made as a function of time:
+Using 0.3 kg for 1 kWh of lithium batteries, the following shows how many gigawatt-hours per year of batteries and how many 15-kWh and 100-kWh batteries per year could be manufactured as a function of time:

-If all of the lithium batteries were 25-kW batteries for plug-in biodiesel (made from algae) hybrid vehicles, the ideal future personal vehicle, the peak of the green curve would be enough lithium batteries for 25 million vehicles per year.
-If only half of those batteries are 25-kW batteries for plug-in biodiesel hybrid vehicles, the number is about 12 million vehicles.
+If all of the lithium batteries were 15-kWh batteries for plug-in biodiesel (made from algae) hybrid vehicles for a 45-mile electric range, an ideal future personal vehicle, the peak of the red curve would be enough lithium batteries for about ~220-million vehicles for that year, ~2040.
+Electric cars need ~100-kWh batteries for a 300-miles range, an even more ideal future personal vehicle; the peak year of ~2040 could provide ~35-million vehicles.
 Compare these numbers to the fact that 60 million vehicles are made in the world each year.
-Obviously, other energy-storage devices beside lithium batteries are needed.
+Obviously, other energy-storage devices beside lithium batteries are needed after year ~2040.

 There are other battery chemistries that will compete with lithium for future vehicle batteries.
 My conclusion is that the situation for lithium batteries for plug-in vehicles is not as dire as projected by the Meridian International analysis, but it is serious.